 - Gather all your ingredients.

-- Preheat the oven at 375°F (190°C) and bring the chicken to room temperature for 20 minutes before roasting.
+- Bring the chicken to room temperature 20 minutes before grilling.

-- Roast tandoori chicken is one of the Top 20 Dishes in India, enjoy!
+- Roast tandoori chicken is one of the Top 20 Indian Dishes, enjoy!